 How to Use These Benchmarks

-These benchmarks tell you where the market is, but they should not determine your target.
-Your Target CPA should be based on your own data, not industry averages.
+These benchmarks show where the market sits.
+They should not determine your target.
+Your Target CPA comes from your own data, not industry averages.
+Use benchmarks to:

 - Validate your performance ā if your CPA is 2x the industry average, something is wrong